RichardoC/tales.fromprod.com/src/_posts/2024/2024-03-22-google-meet-background-videos.md

 - Click the `Add your own personal background` button
 - Select your mp4 video

-Congratulations, you've now set a video as your background
+Congratulations, you've now set a video as your background.
+The video audio is *not* sent

 ## Dirty javascript hacks to do this